-1. Nothing in these Regulations shall affect the rights of coastal States in accordance with article 142 and other relevant provisions of the Convention.

-2. Any coastal State which has grounds for believing that any activity in the Area by a contractor is likely to cause serious harm to the marine environment under its jurisdiction or sovereignty may notify the Secretary-General in writing of the grounds upon which such belief is based.
+- 1. Nothing in these Regulations shall affect the rights of coastal States in accordance with article 142 and other relevant provisions of the Convention. - 2.
+Any coastal State which has grounds for believing that any activity in the Area by a contractor is likely to cause a threat of serious harm to the marine environment under its jurisdiction or sovereignty may notify the Secretary-General in writing of the grounds upon which such belief is based.
 The Secretary-General shall provide the Contractor and its sponsoring State or States with a reasonable opportunity to examine the evidence, if any, provided by the coastal State as the basis for its belief.
-The contractor and its sponsoring State or States may submit their observations thereon to the Secretary-General within a reasonable time.

-3. If there are clear grounds for believing that serious harm to the marine environment is likely to occur, the Secretary-General shall act in accordance with regulation 32 and, if necessary, shall take immediate measures of a temporary nature as provided for in paragraph 2 of regulation 32.
+The contractor and its sponsoring State or States may submit their observations thereon to the Secretary-General within a reasonable time. - 3.
+If there are clear grounds for believing that serious harm to the marine environment is likely to occur, the Secretary-General shall act in accordance with regulation 35 and, if necessary, shall take immediate measures of a temporary nature as provided for in paragraph 2 of regulation 35. - 4.
+Contractors shall take all measures necessary to ensure that their activities are conducted so as not to cause damage by pollution to the marine environment under the jurisdiction or sovereignty of other States, and that pollution arising from incidents or activities in its exploration area does not spread beyond such area.